miquelescalante-droid/cue/README.md

 ![Custom Device](/screenshots/custom_device_v4.PNG)

 # Files of Importance
 * `version.dll` - This is a wrapper dll to disable iCUE's signature check on plugins loaded from the Plugins folder.
 Normally iCUE will run WinVerifyTrust on all plugins it is attempting to load.
 I haven't determined whether it needs to be signed by Corsair specifically, this wrapper when placed in the Corsair iCUE program directory will disable this check entirely.
+It will also check for new version of the plugin at startup and notify the user if a new version is available.
 * `CUEORGBPlugin.dll` - This implements the OpenRGB Client interface and utilizes/merges json files to create devices
 * `settings.json` - This file specifies the default LED/Zone layout display of some devices in the event no specific device is found within `devices.json`
 * `devices.json` - This file maps devices by name given within OpenRGB and allows overriding the Default layout